 Group Work/Projects/Presentations: Students are expected to be active participants when working in groups and will be held accountable for their individual contributions.
 Students who are absent during a group presentation may be required to present their portion of the presentation to the teacher upon their return from school.

 Tests: Chapter/unit tests will be announced on the calendar and in class.
 Tests constitute the largest portion of the marking period grade and will be comprised of multiple choice, short answer, and essay tests.
 Quizzes, special projects (individual or group), and essays are also graded as part of the test category.
-Tests will mirror the AP Examination format (two part exam consisting of a multiple choice section and a free-response section).
-Due to class time limitations, units tests will be spread over a two day span.
+Tests will mirror the AP Examination format (two-part exam consisting of a multiple-choice section and a free-response section).
+Due to class time limitations, unit tests will be spread over a two-day span.

 All make-up tests will be given after school (2:30 – 3:10 pm) within a week of student absence.
 Please be advised that make-up tests will not be the same assessment that was administered to the class as a whole.
 Student are encouraged to do their best to attend class on the day of assessments so they may stay at pace with the class.